 Where to Play on St. Simons Island

-- St. Simons Lighthouse Museum, 610 Beachview Dr, St Simons, GA.
-Still an active lighthouse, visitors to the lighthouse museum can climb the 129 steps to the top for great views of the whole island.
+St. Simons Lighthouse Museum is still an active lighthouse.
+Visitors to the lighthouse museum can climb the 129 steps to the top for great views of the whole island.
 The keeper’s house, which was used into the 1950s, now houses a museum explaining how lighthouses work, the history of this lighthouse and history of the island.

 Exploring a Real Gem